Spycops: State sponsored adult grooming

 No offences contrary to Sexual Offences legislation were identified, although possible offences of Misconduct in a Public Office were noted.
 Although they had no evidence at the time that sexual relationships between undercover officers and activists were ever officially sanctioned or authorised by the SDS management, there was clear (written)evidence of informal tacit authority regarding sexual relationships - guidance was offered for officers faced with the prospect of a sexual relationship.
 Relationships were characterised as consensual, and an advice file was submitted to the CPS for consideration regarding potential criminal charges.

-The report concluded that “Any circumstances where it would be appropriate for such covertly deployed officers to engage in intimate sexual relationships with those they are employed to infiltrate and target.
+Importantly to us in the context fo sexual grooming, the report concluded that “Any circumstances where it would be appropriate for such covertly deployed officers to engage in intimate sexual relationships with those they are employed to infiltrate and target.
 Such an activity can only be seen as an abject failure of the deployment, a gross abuse of their role and their position as a police officer and an individual and organisational failing.
 It is of real concern that a distinct lack of intrusive management by senior leaders within the MPS appears to have facilitated the development and apparent circulation of internal inappropriate advice regarding an undercover police officers engagement in sexual relationships.”

 *The Blacklist: A Blacklist is defined as a list or register of entities or people who. for one reason or another, are being denied a particular privilege, service, mobility, access or recognition; a list privately exchanged among employers, containing the names of persons to be barred from employment because of untrustworthiness or for holding opinions considered undesirable.
 The first organisation known to have coordinated “Blacklisting" in the UK was the Economic League (EL).
 Established in 1919 to protect Free Trade from the growth in popularity of Marxism/Communism at the time, their blacklist recorded those deemed to be left-wing troublemakers within the whole range of industry.
 The EL closed in 1993, after a series of scandals regarding the accuracy of its material and a parliamentary inquiry.
 (Source: Operation Herne archives)